 Diet is one of the core factors if you want to prevent type 2 diabetes and keep your heart healthy and blood sugar levels low.

-Here are the diet recommended for type 2 diabetes prevention:
+Here are the diets recommended for type 2 diabetes prevention:

 - Eat meals and snacks on schedule

 - Choose different food that are healthy and low in empty calories

 Fast foods are usually high in salt, fat, and kilojoules.
 It’s good and even saves you money if you cook for yourself using fresh ingredients.